rajashekarusa/MDTest/Documentation/OfficeDevPnP.Core.Framework.TimerJobs.TimerJob.md

 ## Constructors
 |**Name**|**Description**|
 |:-----|:-----|
-| [TimerJob(String)](OfficeDevPnP.Core.Framework.TimerJobs.TimerJob.ctor1.md) |  Abstract base class for creating timer jobs (background processes) that operate against SharePoint sites.
-These timer jobs are designed to use the CSOM API and thus can run on any server that can communicate with SharePoint.
+| [TimerJob(String)](OfficeDevPnP.Core.Framework.TimerJobs.TimerJob.ctor1.md) | <summary> Abstract base class for creating timer jobs (background processes) that operate against SharePoint sites.
+These timer jobs are designed to use the CSOM API and thus can run on any server that can communicate with SharePoint. </summary>
-| [TimerJob(String, String)](OfficeDevPnP.Core.Framework.TimerJobs.TimerJob.ctor2.md) |  Abstract base class for creating timer jobs (background processes) that operate against SharePoint sites.
-These timer jobs are designed to use the CSOM API and thus can run on any server that can communicate with SharePoint.
+| [TimerJob(String, String)](OfficeDevPnP.Core.Framework.TimerJobs.TimerJob.ctor2.md) | <summary> Abstract base class for creating timer jobs (background processes) that operate against SharePoint sites.
+These timer jobs are designed to use the CSOM API and thus can run on any server that can communicate with SharePoint. </summary>
-| [TimerJob(String, String, String)](OfficeDevPnP.Core.Framework.TimerJobs.TimerJob.ctor3.md) |  Abstract base class for creating timer jobs (background processes) that operate against SharePoint sites.
-These timer jobs are designed to use the CSOM API and thus can run on any server that can communicate with SharePoint.
+| [TimerJob(String, String, String)](OfficeDevPnP.Core.Framework.TimerJobs.TimerJob.ctor3.md) | <summary> Abstract base class for creating timer jobs (background processes) that operate against SharePoint sites.
+These timer jobs are designed to use the CSOM API and thus can run on any server that can communicate with SharePoint. </summary>
 ## Properties
 |**Name**|**Description**|
 |:-----|:-----|